mikyll/Mobile-Systems-M/flashcards.md

 - service **Broker**: is a naming server containing a table with the registered service attributes, and each service/resource is associated with a **Java Service Proxy Object** (a sort of interface to use the service/resource);
 - a **Client** can lookup the Broker for services/resources that match some attributes, and obtain (download) the Proxy object, which he can then exploit to interact directly with the service provider, and use its service/resource,

 To implement reliability, Apache River adopts a **leasing mechanism** (~"noleggio a tempo"): when a client obtains the proxy object, it won't be available forever, but it's a limited time for its usage (limit included in Proxy Object).
 After it expires the client must perform another lookup.
-The same applies for registered entries in Brokers (typically with longer expiration times).\
+The same applies for registered entries in Brokers (typically with longer expiration times).
 > **NB**: Jini doesn't have any specific support for redundancy (no "native" support for fault management), but the developer can implement it by simply replicating the infrastructure (e.g. multiple brokers).

 Apache River supports scalability: services/resources can be aggregated into **communities** and different communities can be aggregated into **federations**.

 If compared to traditional and simple RMI/RPC, River overcomes limitations and overhead due to compile-time creation of structures (stub/skeleton), since it provides a Proxy Object _at runtime_ instead.

 #### What is **UPnP** and why is so popular?
-How does the service discovery work? bridging work?
+How does the service discovery work?
+How does UPnP's support for events work? bridging work?
 **Universal Plug and Play** (UPnP) is the most used and widespread standard for services and resources discovery, for mobile systems and not only.
-It doesn't require any infrastructure

-TODO (rewrite)
-Goal: be able to run very conveniently on simple devices (target was electronics for domestic environments, similiar reasoning of Bluetooth)
-Approach: be extremely simple with no need for infrastructure deployment or configuration (in domestic envs we don't have experts to setup the infrastructure).

-What it uses: UDP, TCP, HTTP, DHCP, ARP, XML

-AUTOMATED CONFIG
-Automated config: [...]
-IP assignment (via **autoIP** protocol: search for DHCP servers.
+Its target were simple devices and electronics for **domestic** environments (similar target of Bluetooth), therefore the idea was to make it as **simple to use** as possible: in fact, UPnP doesn't require any infrastructure, and the configuration (client-side) is automatic.
+> **NB**: terminology reference: **Device** is a service/resource provider, **Control Point** is a service/resource client.

+Here's how UPnP implements service discovery basic features:
+- **Automatic configuration**: the IP assignment is done via **Auto IP**, a protocol that allows devices to connect to network in a very simple way (search for DHCP servers.
 Not found?
-Pick a random IP in a certain range and check if it's used with ARP.
+Pick a random IP in a defined range and check if it's already used via ARP.
 It's used?
-Pick another random one, until a valid one is found)
-Very simple but automatic!
-Consequences?
-1. A specific device could be assigned different IPs in the same day;
-2. the IP assigned is local, and it's not completely forbidden to go outside the LAN.
-However, if that's the case, there's the need of a NAT that maps the local address with a public one, but that's completely delegated and not part of the UPnP protocol (standard).
+Pick another one, and so on).
+Very simple but automatic.
+Some consequences are that a device could change IP address after some time, and the IP is local and there's the need of NAT mapping to get a public one, but that's none of UPnP business (not part of its standard).
+- **Discovery**:

+What it uses: UDP, TCP, HTTP, DHCP, ARP, XML

 DISCOVERY
 NB: devices and control points
 2 modes, through using SSDP (Simple Service Discovery Protocol):
 1. a device can advertise itself and its local services/resources (with URL at which download the DDF file);
-2. a control point can send a discover message in broadcast;
+2. a control point can send a discover message in broadcast (optinally specifying which devices/services it's interested in);

 ![alt](./resources/gfx/upnp_discovery.png)